radareorg/iaito/docs/source/contributing/code/development-guidelines.rst

 .. code:: bash

-   astyle --project=src/Cutter.astylerc src/filename.cpp
+   astyle --project=src/Iaito.astylerc src/filename.cpp

-In contrast to the official guidelines of Qt, in Cutter we always use curly braces in conditional statements, even if the body of a conditional statement contains only one line.
+In contrast to the official guidelines of Qt, in Iaito we always use curly braces in conditional statements, even if the body of a conditional statement contains only one line.

 .. code:: cpp